 Q: Thai “ภูเขา” “mountain” is transliterated normally as “khao” — why is it spelled “Kow Tham“?

-There is no universally-applied method for transcribing Thai into the Latin alphabet.
-Official standards are the Royal Thai General System of Transcription (RTGS), published by the Royal Institute of Thailand (More info here), and we are trying to follow that now, especially since it makes the automatic translation more accurate.
+A: There is so far no universally-applied method for transcribing Thai into the Latin alphabet.
+Official standards are the Royal Thai General System of Transcription (RTGS), published by the Royal Institute of Thailand (More info here), and we are trying to follow that now, especially since it makes search and automatic translation more accurate.

-A page describing some common words related to Buddhism is being provided on this site, with links to more extensive glossaries elsewhere.
+A page describing some common words related to Buddhism is provided on this site, with links to more extensive glossaries elsewhere.

 are available on all pages, from a menu in the top bar next to the navigation menu.
 We don’t have any control over how words or phrases are translated — it is all done by an automatic translation program at Google.
 So it is provided as something helpful, not perfect.

-If you would like a language added, that is easy.
+If you would like a language added to the translation menu, that is easy.
 Please contact the site admin and let us know!